PEESEgroup/SCAN/README.md

 * `model`: MFNet with dynamic routing strategy was implemented for predicting the conductivity, to run the model: python train.py

-## Tools
+## Scripts
-We provide the practical tools in `utils` directory for calculating the ionic conductivity, constructing simulation box, and calculating molecular properties.
+We provide the practical scripts in `examples` to predict the ionic conductivity based on well-trained models or symbolic regression models, and in `utils` directory for calculating the ionic conductivity, constructing simulation box, and calculating molecular properties.

+* Ionic conductivity prediction
+You can predict ionic conductivity based on MFNet models, by running:

+        python predict.py
+If you want to predict ionic conductivity based on symbolic regression models, run:

+        python symbolic_regression.py

 * Molecular property calculation
 If you want to re-calcualte or re-design the molecular properties, just provide the `SMILES` for a given molecule, and run: